adamrenklint/bap/README.md

 ### clock

+- ```playing``` boolean, current state of playback, can be set to start or pause
+- ```tempo``` number, current tempo of playback, can be used to set tempo but would be overriden by any future tempo changes scheduled in sequence
 - ```start()``` start playback, if current pattern is set
 - ```start(pattern)``` set current pattern and start playback
 - ```pause()``` stop playback
 - ```stop()``` stop playback and set position to ```1.1.01```
-- ```playing``` boolean, current state of playback, can be set to start or pause
-- ```tempo``` number, current tempo of playback, can be used to set tempo but would be overriden by any future tempo changes scheduled in sequence
+- ```step(callback)``` register step callback handlers, able to change note/params or cancel step by returning false

 ### kit